 The VT Rider Education Program (VREP) is looking for individuals interested in becoming certified to conduct the Motorcycle Safety Foundation’s Basic RiderCourse.
-VREP will be conducting a RiderCoach Preparation (RCP) course in 2019.
-The training will be held over three three-day weekends beginning on the weekend of May 3rd through the fifth and continuing on the weekends of May 10th through 12th and May 17th through 19th.
+VREP will be conducting a RiderCoach Preparation (RCP) course in 2020.
+The training will be held over three three-day weekends beginning on the weekend of April 24th through April 26th and continuing on the weekends of May 1st through 3rd and May 8th through 10th.
 The training is provided at no charge to individuals interested in working for VREP after becoming certified to teach the Basic RiderCourse.

 1736 US Route 302